joanna2028/INTERPLANETARY-ID-SYSTEM/README.md

 # DECENTRALIZED DIGITAL IDENTITY.
 DIDs: Planetary Citizens

-DIGITAL ID on INTERNET = Planet Earth passports for EVERYONE.
+BITCOIN IDs on INTERNET = Planet Earth passports for EVERYONE.

-# what I built?
+# what i built?

 1- new Blockchain on Polygon for a Global Planet Earth Digital Jurisdiction.
 INTERNET

-2- worldwide institutionalized Wallet IDs (for people, nations, companies)
+2- worldwide institutionalized Wallet IDs (for people, nations, companies).
+BITCOIN

 3- web Browser extension of the wallet and mobile for people to interact on the new Blockchain Global Digital Jurisdiction of Planet Earth = E-NET = The next generation of internet.